QutEcoacoustics/research-blog/help/website-instructions.md

 **Figure 14.
 A screenshot of an example “Play” page of a site.**

+## Feedback

-**_I welcome all feedback no matter how big or small on these instructions and you experience using the website._**
+_I **welcome all feedback** no matter how big or small on these instructions and you experience using the website._

 Things we are also interested to know include:

-1) Species you would be interested in learning more about.
+1. Species you would be interested in learning more about.

-2) What ideas do you have for other information to include on Ecosounds.org ?
+2. What ideas do you have for other information to include on Ecosounds.org ?

-3) Do you have any different ideas on how to display acoustic recordings?
+3. Do you have any different ideas on how to display acoustic recordings?

-4) Are you interested in being part of citizen science research about acoustics?
+4. Are you interested in being part of citizen science research about acoustics?

 Don’t be shy!
 Drop Jess Cappadonna a line at via the [contact us page](https://www.ecosounds.org/contact_us), [twitter](https://twitter.com/JessCappadonna), or direct email if you have it.